dotnet/docs-maui/docs/upgrading/troubleshooting.md

 When going through the upgrade to .NET 6, you may encounter compiler messages or runtime errors that need to be addressed.
 This page provides guidance for the most common scenarios.

+General tips:

+* Delete all bin and obj folders from all projects before opening and building projects in Visual Studio, especially when changing .NET versions.
+* Delete the 'ResourceDesigner' generated file from the Android project.

 | Issue    | Tip |
 |---------|-------------|
 | Layout is missing padding, margin, or spacing    | Add default values to your project based on the .NET MAUI style resource.
 [See this guide][0] |